GatoPlayero/Scala/CreateJAR/README.md

 ![alt text](./resources/images/044.png "044")

-Optionally, you can add other maven libraries, you could get any necessary libraries for any transformations directly from a maven repository, you’ll need to verify *groupId*, *artifactId* and *version*, like a library to connect AzureSQL using AAD, that requires SQL sparks, in this case we'll use “```com.microsoft.azure:azure-sqldb-spark:1.0.2```” as example, available on: Maven [```https://mvnrepository.com/artifact/com.microsoft.azure/azure-sqldb-spark/1.0.2```] and documented on [```https://github.com/Azure/azure-sqldb-spark```], for this example we’ll use three libraries required to move/transform data from AzureSQL into Data-Lake Gen2:
+Optionally, you can add other maven libraries, you could get any necessary libraries for any transformations directly from a maven repository, you’ll need to verify *groupId*, *artifactId* and *version*, like a library to connect AzureSQL using AAD, that requires SQL sparks, in this case we'll use “```com.microsoft.azure:azure-sqldb-spark:1.0.2```” as example, available on: Maven [```https://mvnrepository.com/artifact/com.microsoft.azure/azure-sqldb-spark/1.0.2```] and documented on [```https://github.com/Azure/azure-sqldb-spark```], for this example we could use three libraries required to move/transform data from AzureSQL into Data-Lake Gen2:

 |	```com.microsoft.azure:adal4j:1.6.7```	|	https://mvnrepository.com/artifact/com.microsoft.azure/azure-sqldb-spark/1.0.2	|
 |	:----------------	|	:------	|